 Stretch your options with a career in Physical Therapy Technology

-The Physical Therapy Technician program can be divided into two segments.
-You’ll spend 50% of your time in the classroom setting and the other half will involve laboratory exercises, practical application, field trips and guest speakers.
+The Physical Therapy Technology program can be divided into two segments.
+You’ll spend approximately 50% of your time in the classroom setting and the other half will involve laboratory exercises, practical application, field trips and guest speakers.
 Throughout your education, there will be a significant amount of hands-on instruction.
 This ensures you have a better understanding of what an actual Physical Therapy Technology career will entail.

 As a physical therapy technician, you will be caring for others, which is a responsibility that is important and admirable.
 It’s also one that requires proper training.
 To help you become confident in yourself and comfortable with the skills you’ll need, this program’s areas of study encompass: